What Is a LIMS, and Does Your Lab Actually Need One?

 - You spend more time formatting reports than reviewing data.

 If any of those sound familiar, you’re paying a hidden tax — every week — for not having proper sample and result management.
+Our comparison of Aliquora vs Spreadsheets goes deeper on where spreadsheets specifically break down for QC work.

 What a LIMS is not